Global Uniqueness of Subsonic Flows for the Steady Euler-Poisson System: Introduction and main results

 The Mach number $M$ is defined by

 Here, $c(\rho)$ is called the local sound speed.
 If $M<1$, the corresponding state is called subsonic; if $M>1$, it is called supersonic; and if $M=1$, it is called sonic.
 In this paper, we study the existence and global uniqueness of subsonic solutions to the steady Euler-Poisson system.
 In particular, we focus on the case of zero vorticity ($\nabla\times {\bf u}={\bf 0}$), for which we adopt different formulations in (Case 1) and (Case 2), respectively.
-These formulations were first introduced in \cite{bae2015two} and \cite{bae2016subsonic}.
-If $\nabla\times{\bf u}={\bf 0}$, then we can rewrite ${\rm div}(\rho {\bf u}\otimes {\bf u}+p\mathbb{I}_n)=\rho\nabla\Phi$ as
+These formulations were first introduced in \cite{bae2015two} and \cite{BDX_ARMA16}.
+If $\nabla\times{\bf u}={\bf 0}$, then we can rewrite the momentum equation (the second equation in \eqref{E-P general}) as